Pollucite

 Pollucite is a zeolite mineral with the formula (Cs,Na)2Al2Si4O12*2H2O with iron, calcium, rubidium and potassium as common substituting elements.
 It is important as a significant ore of caesium and sometimes rubidium.
 It forms a solid solution series with analcime.
-It crystallizes in the isometric - hexoctahedral crystal system as colorless, white, gray, or rarely pink and blue masses.
-Well formed crystals are rare.
-It has a Mohs hardness of 6.5 and a specific gravity of 2.9.
-It has a brittle fracture and no cleavage.
+It crystallizes in the isometric-hexoctahedral crystal system as colorless, white, gray, or rarely pink and blue masses.
+Well-formed crystals are rare.
+It has a Mohs hardness of 6.5 and a specific gravity of 2.9, with a brittle fracture and no cleavage.

 Discovery and occurrence

 It was first described by August Breithaupt in 1846 for occurrences on the island of Elba, Italy.
 It is named for Pollux, the twin of Castor on the grounds that it is often found associated with petalite (previously known as castorite).
 The high caesium content was missed by the first analysis by Karl Friedrich Plattner in 1848, but after the discovery of caesium in 1860 a second analysis in 1864 was able to show the high caesium content of pollucite.